TiggerFish/wordpress_toolbox/README.md

 Added wptb_le_force variable to enable out of schedule (early) certificaate requests.
 Added function to clean up the .well-known/acme-challenge directory.

+06/05/12
+Addded some DROP rules to the firewall play.

 License
 -------